casper-network/docs/source/docs/casper/developers/dapps/sdk/client-library-usage.md

 ## Calling Contracts

-Smart contracts on the Casper Network are invoked by calling entrypoints.
-See below how to use Casper's SDKs to interact with these entrypoints and update the global state from a dApp:
+Smart contracts on a Casper network are invoked by calling entry points.
+See below how to use Casper's SDKs to interact with these entry points and update the global state from a dApp:

 <Tabs>